jhe274/Jiachen-He.github.io/_pages/cv.md

 ======
 * Ph.D. in Physics, University of Kentucky, (Expected Graduation: May 2025)
 * M.S. in Physics, University of Kentucky, 2019
-* B.E. in Measurement Control Technology and Instruments, Shenzhen University, 2014
+* B.E. in Measurement Control Technology and Instruments, Shenzhen University, 2017

-Work Experience
+Professional Experience
 ======
 * **Graduate Research Assistant**
   University of Kentucky, August 2019 - Present